openlab-at-city-tech/openlab/wp-content/plugins/tinymce-advanced/readme.txt

 Please post on the support forum or visit the homepage for [TinyMCE Advanced](http://www.laptoptips.ca/projects/tinymce-advanced/).

 == Screenshots ==

-1. The WordPress editor after installing this plugin (default plugin settings).
+1. Classic Paragraph Block.
-2. The TinyMCE Advanced settings page, toolbars options.
+2. The Classic Editor (TinyMCE) toolbars settings.
-3. The TinyMCE Advanced settings page, user options.
+3. The Classic Block (Block Editor) toolbars settings.
-4. The TinyMCE Advanced settings page, advanced options.
+4. Editor options.
-5. The TinyMCE Advanced settings page, admin options.
+5. Advanced plugin options.
+6. Administration options.

+== Upgrade Notice ==

+= 4.8.2 =
+Fixes and improvements for 4.8.1.
+Includes a Classic Paragraph Block.
+Can convert most default blocks to and from classic paragraphs.